Linear and Sublinear Diversities: Linear and sublinear diversities

 \item If $(\Re^k,\delta)$ is linear then the restriction of $\delta^*$ to the set of nonempty compact convex subsets of $\Re^k$ is a valuation.
 That is,

-for all nonempty compact convex bodies $K,L$ such that $K \cap L$ and $K \cup L$ are non-empty and convex. \item The restriction of $\delta^*$ to the set of nonempty compact convex subsets of $\Re^k$ is Lipschitz continuous with respect to the Hausdorff metric, with Lipschitz constant $\delta^*(\sB)$. \end{enumerate} \end{proposition} \begin{proof} \begin{enumerate} \item By equivalency of norms on $\Re^k$ we have that $K$ is bounded with respect to metric $d$ if and only if it is bounded with respect to the induced metric of $\delta$.
-Let $V$ be the set of vertices of some polytope (e.g. a cube) containing $K$.
-For all finite $A \subseteq K$ we have by monotonicity and part 2 that
+for all nonempty compact convex bodies $K,L$ such that $K \cap L$ and $K \cup L$ are non-empty and convex. \item The restriction of $\delta^*$ to the set of nonempty compact convex subsets of $\Re^k$ is Lipschitz continuous with respect to the Hausdorff metric, with Lipschitz constant $\delta^*(\sB)$. \end{enumerate} \end{proposition} \begin{proof} \begin{enumerate} \item Suppose that $K \subseteq [-r,r]^k$ for some $r<\infty$.
+Let $e_1,\ldots,e_k$ be the standard basis for $\Re^k$ and define